FlyBrainLab/FlyBrainLab/README.md

 jupyter lab
 ```

 Default port is 8888.
 Go to browser with url: `localhost:8888`, and refer to [FlyBrainLab User Interface](#22-flybrainlab-user-interface).
 Note that if you are using an environment with a different name than flybrainlab, you will need to change the first line above accordingly.
+After installation, to learn more about how to use FlyBrainLab, check out the tutorials at the [Tutorials](https://github.com/FlyBrainLab/Tutorials) repository.

 #### Launching FlyBrainLab from Full Installation